General SIGW source for reheating dynamics: Derivation of the effective source term

-Let us recall that the choice of Bardeen potentials as gauge-invariant variables does not amount to gauge fixing.
-In the Newton gauge ($h = \vartheta = 0$), we have $\phi = h^{ }_0$ and $\psi = h^{ }_\rmii{D}$.
-But in another gauge, like the synchronous one ($h^{ }_0 = h = 0$), we still have $\phi \neq 0$ according to \eq\nr{def_phi}, and also $\psi \neq 0$.
-What we achieve by the substitutions below \eqs\nr{def_phi} and \nr{def_psi} is that $h$ and $\vartheta$ do {\em not} appear in the first-order Einstein equations, once the right-hand side is also expressed in terms of gauge-invariant variables.
-Therefore, $h$ and $\vartheta$ display no specific time evolution, and can be assigned arbitrary values at any time.
+The advantage of the substitutions below \eqs\nr{def_phi} and \nr{def_psi} is that $h$ and $\vartheta$ do {\em not} appear in the first-order Einstein equations, once the right-hand side is also expressed in terms of gauge-invariant variables.
+Therefore, $h$ and $\vartheta$ display no specific time evolution, and can be assigned arbitrary values at any time, whereby they parametrize the gauge ambiguity.

 For gravitational waves, we project out the tensor part of \eq\nr{Gij_t_1}.
-By definition the tensor projector, $\mathbbm{T}^{kl}_{ij}$, is transverse with respect to spatial derivatives, \be \mathbbm{T}^{kl}_{ij} (...)^{ }_{\der k} \;=\; \mathbbm{T}^{kl}_{ij} (...)^{ }_{\der l} \;=\; 0 \;. \la{tmn_props} \ee Therefore indices can be re-ordered~\cite{rai}, $ \mathbbm{T}^{kl}_{ij} f\, g^{ }_{\der kl} \; = \; - \mathbbm{T}^{kl}_{ij} f^{ }_{\der k}\, g^{ }_{\der l} \; = \; \mathbbm{T}^{kl}_{ij} f^{ }_{\der kl}\, g^{ }_{ } $.
+By definition the tensor projector, $\mathbbm{T}^{kl}_{ij}$, is transverse with respect to spatial derivatives, \be \mathbbm{T}^{kl}_{ij} (...)^{ }_{\der k} \;=\; \mathbbm{T}^{kl}_{ij} (...)^{ }_{\der l} \;=\; 0 \;. \la{tmn_props} \ee Therefore indices can be re-ordered~\cite{rai}, $ \mathbbm{T}^{kl}_{ij} \,f\, g^{ }_{\der kl} \; = \; - \mathbbm{T}^{kl}_{ij} f^{ }_{\der k}\, g^{ }_{\der l} \; = \; \mathbbm{T}^{kl}_{ij} f^{ }_{\der kl}\, g^{ }_{ } $.
 In the following, we denote $ \{ (...)^{ }_{ij} \}^\tensor_{ } \; \equiv \; \mathbbm{T}^{kl}_{ij} (\, ... \,)^{ }_{kl} $.

 Inserting \eqs\nr{def_phi} and \nr{def_psi} into \eq\nr{Gij_t_1} and projecting with $\mathbbm{T}^{kl}_{ij}$, we find \ba G^\rmi{t}_{ij} & = & \; - \, \bigl[\, a^2_{ } \raise-0.2ex\hbox{$\square$} \,+\, 2 (2\H' + \H^2_{ }) \,\bigr]\, \vartheta^\tensor_{ij} \; + \; \bigl\{\, \phi \phi^{ }_{\der ij} + (2 \phi - \psi) \psi^{ }_{\der ij} \,\bigr\}^\tensor_{ } \nn[3mm] & & \;+\,\biggl\{\, (\phi' + 3 \psi' + 4\H \phi) h^{ }_{\der ij} \nn[3mm] & & \;+\, 4 [\H \phi' + ( 2 \H' + \H^2_{ } )\phi] \vartheta^{ }_{\der ij} - (\phi' + 4 \H \phi) \vartheta^{ \prime }_{\der ij} + \phi^{ }_{\der k} \vartheta^{ }_{\der ijk} \nn[3mm] & & \;+\, 4 (\psi'' + 2 \H \psi') \vartheta^{ }_{\der ij} - 3 \psi' \vartheta^{ \prime }_{\der ij} - \psi^{ }_{\der k} \vartheta^{ }_{\der ijk} + 2 ( \phi^{ }_{\der kk} - \psi^{ }_{\der kk} ) \vartheta^{ }_{\der ij} \nn[3mm] & & \;+\, 2(\H' - \H^2_{ }) ( h - \vartheta^{ \prime }_{ } ) ( h - \vartheta^{ \prime }_{ } )^{ }_{\der ij} + 4 (\H'' - \H \H' - \H^3_{ }) ( h - \vartheta^{ \prime }_{ } ) \vartheta^{ }_{\der ij} \nn[3mm] & & \;+\, \frac{a^2_{ } \raise-0.2ex\hbox{$\square$} }{2} \bigl[\, ( h - \vartheta^{ \prime }_{ } - 4 \H \vartheta ) ( h - \vartheta^{ \prime }_{ } )^{ }_{\der ij} - 4 \psi \vartheta^{ }_{\der ij} - \vartheta^{ }_{\der k} \vartheta^{ }_{\der ijk} \,\bigr] \,\biggr\}^\rmi{t}_{ } \;+\, \ord(\delta^3_{ }) \;. \la{Gij_t_2} \ea Here the d'Alembert operator acts in conformal coordinates as \be a^2_{ } \raise-0.2ex\hbox{$\square$} Q \; \equiv \; \bigl(\, - \partial^2_\tau - 2 \H \partial^{ }_\tau + \nabla^2_{ } \,\bigr) Q \;, \la{dalembert} \ee and can in practical computations be identified as the combination \be a^2_{ } \raise-0.2ex\hbox{$\square$} (f g) \; = \; - f'' g - 2 f' g' - f g'' - 2 \H ( f' g + f g') + f^{ }_{\der kk} g^{ }_{ } + 2 f^{ }_{\der k} g^{ }_{\der k} + f^{ }_{ } g^{ }_{\der kk} \;. \ee